 Looking for an alternative to regular old art for walls?
 Add texture and dimension to your wall decor with woven baskets!
 We love the colors and patterns baskets can add to your space—they make such visually interesting wall hangings.
 To achieve this look, you’ll need to find visual balance with three or more baskets in various sizes but in a cohesive color scheme.

 This is a great option for eclectic, rustic and boho spaces—but it can truly be used in all room types as wall decor, adding a casual but global-inspired feel to your space.
+We particularly like using baskets as bedroom art, since they’re lightweight pieces that are perfect to hang over your bed!

 9. Grid Gallery Wall

 Have a collection of wall art in similar styles or from the same artist?
 Consider a grid gallery wall.
-This is a popular style of gallery wall and is easy to achieve.
+This is a popular style of gallery wall design and is easy to achieve.
 Going for the grid look is more formal, making it an especially great option for traditional and transitional styles.

 This is a simple way to add an art wall without having to think too hard, and you can use frames or canvas art to form the grid.
 If you’re using canvas art, just make sure each piece is the same size, and if you’re using frames, make sure you get a set of frames that are all the same size, color, and material.
 And if you love this approach but don’t have a set of art prints or photos to use, you can buy art in sets, like the set of bird prints seen in this gallery wall grid!